GLOBAL MARKETS-Yen dented after Tokyo warning; oil prices slump

 * European shares led by Germany's DAX

-* U.S. yields fall as rate hike seen more distant (Updates with close of U.S. markets)
+* U.S. yields fall as rate hike seen more distant (Updates with afternoon trading)

 By Lewis Krauskopf

-NEW YORK, May 9 The yen tumbled against the U.S. dollar on Monday as Japan signaled it was ready to intervene in the currency market, while a sharp drop in oil prices undercut equities.
+NEW YORK, May 9 The yen tumbled against the U.S. dollar on Monday as Japan signalled it was ready to intervene in the currency market, while a drop in oil prices undercut stocks.

-U.S. stock indexes ended mixed as healthcare shares helped counter a 1.2 percent drop for the S&P energy sector.
-Europe's broad stock index gained, supported by a 1.1 percent rise for Germany's DAX index on positive news for the country's economy.
+U.S. stock indexes were little changed as the energy sector fell 1.5 percent.
+Europe's broad stock index gained, supported by a 1.1-percent rise for Germany's DAX index amid positive news for the country's economy.

 U.S. Treasury yields fell as investors lowered estimates that the Federal Reserve will raise interest rates in June, after Friday's weaker-than-expected April jobs report.